-After entering via a side entry into the basement level you progress through the magnificent public rooms that occupy the ground floor of much of the house.
-Sir Walter's Study is simply wonderful: the sort of room you'd love to pack up and take home with you, complete with books around the walls at ground floor level and around a gallery.
+From here you embark on an anti-clockwise tour of the rooms on the ground floor of the house.
+Scott's study is a simply wonderful space: the sort of room you'd love to pack up and take home with you, complete with books around the walls at ground floor level and around a gallery.

-The Drawing Room has a strongly Chinese theme, while beyond it is the spectacular Armoury.
-Here the walls are full of artistically displayed firearms and other weapons, and reflect a theme found throughout the house: Sir Walter's tendency to collect artefacts from Scotland's history.
+The Chinese drawing room has, as the name suggests, a strongly Chinese theme, while beyond it is the spectacular armoury.
+Here the walls are full of artistically displayed firearms and other weapons, and reflect Sir Walter's passion for collecting artefacts from Scotland's history.
 As a result the Armoury contains guns belonging to Bonnie Dundee and Rob Roy, as well as Rob Roy's broadsword and dirk.

 Abbotsford itself was very much the personal creation of Sir Walter Scott.
-He purchased a farm on the banks of the River Tweed here in 1811 and his family moved into a space which was barely large enough for them and for Sir Walter's already extensive collections of Scottish memorabilia.
+He purchased a farm here on the banks of the River Tweed in 1811 and his family moved into a space which was barely large enough for them and for Sir Walter's already extensive collections of Scottish memorabilia.

-From 1821 to 1823 much more major changes were made.
+From 1821 to 1823 many more major changes were made.
 The original farmhouse was cleared away and replaced by most of the areas of the house whose ground floor is now open to the public.
 What emerged was a building that set a trend that swept right across Scotland in the middle 1800s, establishing "Scots Baronial" as a distinctively Scottish form of architecture.